-Operational requirements within the tri-force area of Bedfordshire, Cambridgeshire and Hertfordshire prevents some police dogs and handlers being available at the time of visits.
+Operational requirements occasionally prevent some police dogs and handlers being available at the time of visits.
 Any dog unable to be seen will try to be seen at another visit soon after the scheduled one.
-This more structured approach to the timing of visits has resulted in a consistent and regular visiting timetable with fewer dogs being seen too frequently, fewer not being seen for an extended period and fewer special visits being required hence the overall reduction in visits being undertaken.
+The structured approach to the timing of visits that was adopted in the 2019/20 report has continued to result in the dogs being seen in a consistent and regular visiting timetable with fewer dogs not being seen for an extended period and fewer special visits being required.